-To study the impact of demonetization, I use Consumer Pyramids data from Centre for Monitoring Indian Economy (CMIE).
-This survey covers roughly 160,000 households all over India.
-Starting from January 2014, each household is visited once every four months and information about household demographics, occupation, income and consumption expenditure is collected.
+income and consumption expenditure is collected.
 Income and non-durable expenditure data are collected for each month while other information is collected once every four months.
 While the income and non-durable expenditure information is available in terms of actual amount earned or spent, the durable assets and borrowing data are available only in terms of binary variables.
 These variables indicate whether or not household bought an asset or has any outstanding borrowing.

-Since demonetization was implemented for the entire country, I rely on the time series variation for estimation.
+Since demonetization was implemented for the entire country with no exogenous cross sectional variation, any cross-sectional comparison would impose strong assumptions to estimate the impact of the shock.
+In order to relax these strong assumptions implied by cross-sectional comparisons, I rely on the time series variation for estimation.
 The shock was totally unanticipated, so people had no time to prepare beforehand.
-Since the shock is at the aggregate level, regression at household level would lead to incorrect standard errors and hence misleading inference (Hansen 2007).
-To tackle this problem, I follow the advice in the econometric literature (Amemiya 1978, Hansen 2007) and estimate a two step model where I first predict the monthly time series of the outcome variables after controlling for household characteristics.
-I use these predicted monthly averages as dependent variables and use a 12-months window to estimate the effect after demonetization.
+Since the shock is at the aggregate level, regression at household level would lead to incorrect standard errors and hence misleading inference (Hansen (2007)).
+To tackle this problem, I follow the advice in the econometric literature (Amemiya (1978), Hansen (2007)) and estimate a two step model where I first estimate the monthly time series of the outcome variables after controlling for household characteristics.
+I use these estimated monthly averages as dependent variables and use a 12-months window to estimate the effect after demonetization.
 I restrict the time period for estimating the effect of demonetization, as the trends are likely to be similar in a small window around demonetization.